-Yes, when it’s about freelancer working online as a copywriter, content writer, or related competencies, the sky is the limit.
+Yes, when it’s about freelancer work online as a copywriter, content writers, or related competencies, the sky is the limit.
 There may be many ways to find clients and advertising venues, but freelance work online platforms shouldn’t be overlooked.
 We mustn’t forget that freelancing and working remotely isn’t the nine-to-five world and consider if any of these three approaches is for us.
 At the same time, I'm of the view of also net being a try-hard, and remember that we have time to be laid-back too.

 Consider the possibility of someone who worked for years in a different professional field and decides to become a freelancer in something related to his former job.
 I wouldn’t recommend someone like that to dive headlong into one of these sites.
 In those cases, I think that an online portfolio and CV would be a much more useful starting point.

 Still, for those just starting with freelancer work online for second and/or third parties, that don't know where to begin, I think these sites are a godsend, especially the work platforms.
 I see the platform kind as the evolution of classified advertisements sites.
 There are dozens of sites one can use to find work as a freelance writer.
 These lists are going to be focused on copywriter and content writer venues.

 These are also regular classified sites, but there are niche portals, that cater to content writers and copywriters only.
 Don't be fooled by the names of some of the sites.

 Unless the website explicitly specifies that is 100% for remote work, you're going to find all kinds of calls, not just for freelance work online.
 For instance: project-based calls, word-based calls, remote calls, on-site calls, freelance calls, steady job calls.